How to Sleep With Long Hair – Win the “Tangled Battle”

 Her majesty- the bun

-Of course, some people find it uncomfortable, and it can be, especially if you have a really long hair.
-Good solution for that can be putting the bun really high or maybe even leaning in front of your head.
+Of course, some people find it uncomfortable, and it can be, especially if you have a long hair.

-Also, bedtime hairstyles are probably the only fashion approved opportunity to use scrunchies and not elastic bands, since they are a lot less damaging to your hair.
+Also, bedtime hairstyles are probably the only fashion-approved opportunity to use scrunchies instead of elastic bands since they are much less damaging to hair.

 Braid it all the way

-If your hair is very long and it’s not layered this could work great for you.
+If your hair is very long and not layered, this could work great for you.
 It takes more time to make, and some time to practice if you are not familiar with it, but it gets easier and faster after the first couple of times.

-Do it on dry hair, leave some of it upbraided in the bottom and make it loose to avoid adding stress to your hair and split ends.
+Do it on dry hair, leave some of it upbraided, and make it loose to avoid adding stress and splitting the ends.

-This is also a great way to get a waved hairdo if you want to, and if you have locks it might get them tamed and more defined.
+This is also a great way to get a waved hairdo, and if you have locks, it might tame them.

 Some of my friends do have a problem sleeping with braids on, because it can make hair frizzy, but that depends of quality and type of your hair.

-It would be best if you can try braiding for one night and see if it works out for you.
-Also, think about using some anti-frizz hair product, especially if you have a problem with that in general.
+Try braiding for one night and see if it works for you.
+Also, consider using anti-frizz hair products, especially if you have a history of frizz problems.

 Scrunch it low